1988Cameroun/aws-mcp-devops-agent/README.md

 ## AWS MCP DevOps Agent

-An AI-powered infrastructure agent that uses Anthropic's Model Context Protocol (MCP) to query and report on real AWS infrastructure.
+An AI-powered infrastructure agent that uses Anthropic's Model Context Protocol (MCP) to analyze real AWS infrastructure and generate infrastructure intelligence reports.

 ## What it does